Company, Commercial & Litigation Solicitors|

 The Financial Services Act 2012 requires the FCA to publish its policy statement setting out the matters it will take into account in deciding whether an investigation into possible regulatory failure is required and if so, report its findings and recommendations to HM Treasury for publication.
 On the 18 April 2013, the FCS published its 37 page policy on how it would meet its statutory obligations.
 Examples on how the two part stautory test and threshold range would interact and work in practice can be found in section 6 of its policy.

 On 1 April 2013, the Financial Services Authority was abolished and replaced by the Financial Policy Committee FPC, the Financial Conduct Authority FCA and the Prudential Regulation Authority PRA.
 The FCA and PRA handbooks will come into force on 1 April 2013 replacing the FSA handbook.
 Financial services firms and compliance officers are expected to be familiarise themselves with the layout and contents.
 In brief, the FPC will have oversight for financial regulation.
 The FCA will regulate financial services firms, protect consumers through enforcement.
 The PRA is concerned with capital and liquidity requirements for banks and insurers.
 The approach towards regulation is expected to be outcome focus based.
-The FPC and PRA operate out of the Bank of England at Threadneedle Street, London EC2R 8AH.
-The FCA occupies offices at 25 The North Colonade, Canary Wharf, London E14 5HS.
-HM Treasury has a Flickr graphic of the 2013 UK Regulatory System.
+HM Treasury has a UK Regulatory System.
+The FPC and PRA operate out of the Bank of England at Threadneedle Street, London EC2R 8AH while the FCA is at 25 The North Colonade, Canary Wharf, London E14 5HS.

 EU Regulation of the Derivative Market